A Message from the School Director, Meenakshi Wadhwa

-The SESE Colloquium team will hold a community conversation via Zoom to provide updates on the COVID-19 situation and answer questions from students, staff, faculty and the SESE community.
+The Colloquium team will hold a community conversation via Zoom to provide updates on the COVID-19 situation and answer questions from students, staff, faculty and the school community.
 Those webinars are archived here.

 SESE Community Conversation Webinar 8/5/2020 or view the presentation slides 202000805_sese_community_conversation_covid-19.pdf